khushboochandra07/music_recommendation_model/README.md

 ### **Data Preparation**

-Dropped the rows with null 'track_name', 'track_artist', 'track_album_name'.
+*   Dropped the rows with null 'track_name', 'track_artist', 'track_album_name'.
-Renamed playlist_genre and playlist_subgenre to genre and subgenre respectively.
+*   Renamed playlist_genre and playlist_subgenre to genre and subgenre respectively.
-Converted track_album_release_date to year.
+*   Converted track_album_release_date to year.
+*   Added spotify_url column for the app

 Visualization